Prof. Dr. Andreas S. Schulz

 Academic Career and Research Areas

-Prof. Schulz currently holds a professorship at the Center for Mathematics and the TUM School of Management.
-In 1998 he became a faculty member at the Massachusetts Institute of Technology (MIT), most recently as the Patrick J. McGovern Chair of Management and Professor of Mathematics of Operations Research.
-Previously he was head of the operations research & statistics group at MIT’s Sloan School.
-He has held visiting positions at the Sauder School of Business of the University of British Columbia, at the Faculty of Economics and Business Administration of Maastricht University, at the Institute of Theoretical Computer Science at ETH Zurich, and at the Department of Mathematics of TU Berlin, from which he obtained his PhD in 1996.
+Professor Schulz has a joint appointment in the Department of Mathematics and in the School of Management.
+He is also a Research Affiliate of the Massachusetts Institute of Technology, where he was a faculty member for almost twenty years, most recently as the Patrick J. McGovern Chair of Management and as Professor of Mathematics of Operations Research.
+He has held visiting positions at the Sauder School of Business of the University of British Columbia, at the Faculty of Economics and Business Administration of Maastricht University, at the Institute of Theoretical Computer Science at ETH Zurich, and at the Department of Mathematics of TU Berlin, among others.

 Correa JR, Schulz AS, Stier Moses NE: “A geometric approach to the price of anarchy in nonatomic congestion games”.
 Games and Economic Behavior.
 2008; 64(2): 457-469.Abstract